goxberry/siam-cse-2013-presentation/talk-performance.md

 - **Costs**
     + Need 2-3 days of use on your code, papers, presentations to get basics
     + SVN, CVS require their own server (Git & Mercurial don't)
-    + Can take a long time to learn intricacies (much like LaTeX, MATLAB)
+    + Takes a long time to master (much like LaTeX, MATLAB)

 # Repository hosting sites available
 - **Examples**: GitHub, BitBucket, Google Code, SourceForge, etc.